"""

 float

-Average adjusted hitrate, bounded between [0,1].
-Higher values
+Average adjusted hitrate of nearest neighbor recovery, bounded between [0,1].
+Higher values indicate better recovery.

 """